 The City is taking a leadership role to make housing more affordable, accessible and attainable for people in the city.
-Affordable housing priorities are outlined in the City's Housing Strategy.
+Affordable housing priorities are outlined in the City's Housing Strategy and affordable housing actions are detailed below.

 Fast Track for Affordable Housing